ebingrav/avwiki/Category:Tarterus_Proper.md

 incoming tank.

-To visit [Nexus of the Crisis](:Category:Nexus_of_the_Crisis "wikilink"), you can travel nnddee and enter portal (this is just above Demogorgon's cozy little corner).
+To visit [Nexus of the Crisis](:Category:Nexus_of_the_Crisis.md "wikilink"), you can travel nnddee and enter portal (this is just above Demogorgon's cozy little corner).

 [Category:Lord Areas](Category:Lord_Areas "wikilink")
 [Category:Tarterus](Category:Tarterus "wikilink")